 At the end of 1998, Canandaigua morphed into Constellation Brands, it was an international wine and spirits corporation distributing every type of alcoholic beverage made.
 Bourbon was a minor product for them and they had no plans to expand the flagship brand of "Very Old Barton's" distribution further than the Mid-West (KY, IN, OH, IL, WI, MI, TN).
 Many other of the Barton distilled spirits produced at this distillery were sold nationally and internationally.
 Today the flagship brand of Very Old Barton is available in 23 states (mostly in the mid-west, the east and the mid-south).

 The former owner of the distillery, Oscar Getz was intrigued with the history of distilling in Kentucky.
 He was also a prolific collector of whiskey memorabilia.
-His collection got to be so big that he had to house his memorabilia in a distillery museum at the old Barton plant.
-Barton was the very first company to ever offer distillery tours before it was a fad and his museum collection was the beginning and the end of what was a very rudimentary tour of the production facility.
-Beginning in 1957 all the way into the early 1980s, people actually thought the museum was the distillery tour.
+His collection got to be so big that he his wife forced him to “get all that stuff out of the house.”
+So Getz had to house his memorabilia at the distillery, and turned it into a mini museum at the old Barton plant.
+Barton was the very first company to ever offer distillery tours before it was a fad and his museum collection was housed where the beginning and the end of what was a very rudimentary tour.
+From 1957 all the way into the early 1980s, people actually thought the museum was the distillery tour.
 There had never been a public institution that was dedicated to capturing history and importance in the bourbon and whiskey industry.
-In fact, Getz was so enamored with bourbon making he wrote a book called, "Whiskey: An American pictorial history," which came out in 1978 and quickly became the definitive reference guide to everything in the Bourbon and American whiskey business for the next two decades.
+In fact, Getz was so enamored with bourbon making he wrote a book called, "Whiskey: An American pictorial History," which came out in 1978 and quickly became the definitive reference guide to everything in the Bourbon and American whiskey business for the next two decades.

 In 2002 Constellation Brands decided to follow the lead of many innovators in the bourbon industry and release a Super Premium brand in "1792 Ridgemont Reserve."
 That fateful decision literally changed the trajectory of the company and converted it back into a bourbon-centric corporation.
 Much of 1792 Ridgemont Reserve credit and image can be given to the Hiram Walker company for the concept of this super-premium brand.
 In fact, the original stock of bourbon used came from the Hiram Walker company.
 With that brand, and with the success of its great marketing campaign, suddenly the rest of the beverage world began to take notice not only 1792 but all of Barton whiskies.